bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 summary: 'Jason Hughes (VP of Engineering at Motion Mining, creator of DATUM at Ocean) presents a deep dive into DATUM — Decentralized Alternative Templates for Universal Mining — an MIT-licensed, C-based protocol that lets individual miners build their own block templates and submit blocks directly to the network while still earning pooled rewards, built from scratch rather than on Stratum V2 due to SV2''s decade of development with no decentralized adoption, its centralized design assumptions, and firmware-level coinbase size constraints that SV2 does not handle; the talk covers the Datum Gateway''s Stratum V1 server, its encrypted handshake with Datum Prime via libsodium, the CoinBaser command for non-custodial payout list negotiation, backwards proof-of-work validation, spot-check template integrity, and the aggregation benefits that cut bandwidth from 200 GB/day for 8,000 direct connections to roughly 8 GB/day, with over 200 mainnet blocks already mined by the software as of the talk.'
 ---

-Speaker 0: 00:00:00
+Jason Hughes: 00:00:00

 I will preface this with I do not usually do these things.
 We will see how this goes, and I will do my best to get through this and make sure everybody learns something in the process.
 I am Jason from OCEAN, like you said.
-I created Datum, and we are going to just kind of dive into what that is, why it is, and how it works.
+I created DATUM, and we are going to just kind of dive into what that is, why it is, and how it works.
 We will go from there.
 If anybody wants my PGP key, feel free to snap a shot of that.
 And that's the one I pretty much use for everything important.
 If you need to get a hold of me, you can use that email.
 That email works for whatever.
 I've got a little bit of an agenda.
-We'll go through some introductions of things and kind of what Datum is.
+We'll go through some introductions of things and kind of what DATUM is.
 Why not SV2?
-That's probably the biggest question that we get when we talk about Datum.
+That's probably the biggest question that we get when we talk about DATUM.
 And why C and not Rust or something else?
 I mean, those are kind of elephants in the room that we need to touch on.
-And then how did we start on Datum?
+And then how did we start on DATUM?
 Like, where did it begin and what did it start as?
 And then what did it become, and how did it evolve into what it is now?
 So there's our rough agenda.